 Students should work to complete missing assignments and assessments as diligently as possible when not in class due to an excused absence.
 It is the student's responsibility to check lesson plans and homework posted in FACTS to get assignments and turn them in as instructed.
 If extra time is needed due to extenuating circumstances or extended absence, the teacher and the student should collaborate as to when the assignment is due and if modifications are needed.
 Assessments should be completed as soon as possible per the teacher's instruction.
-Any academic work including, but not limited to, homework, quizzes, tests, etc. missed during an unexcused absence may incur an academic penalty.
+Any academic work including, but not limited to, homework, quizzes, tests, etc. missed during an unexcused absence may incur an academic penalty not to exceed a 25% reduction.